Trip to Leh Ladakh

 Bhaga river near Jispa (Photo Credit – Ankit Solanki)

 Route 2: Srinagar – Kargil – Leh (Ladakh) – Delhi (route on GoogleMaps)

 The other gateway to Ladakh is Srinagar, home to the Dal Lake, a serene lake encompassed by high mountains.
 A houseboat stay on the lake is highly recommended.

 The route to Leh passes through Sonmarg, a popular hill station sitting on a green valley fed by Himalayan glaciers.
 The adventure begins from Sonmarg as you start climbing the mighty Zoji La, the first mountain pass on the route.
-In total, you’ll cross 3 mountain passes in your trip.
+In total, you’ll cross 3 mountain passes on this trip.

-There are plenty of things to see en route, like the Kargil Memorial and at the river confluence in Nimmu.
-This is the point where the emerald Indus River merges with the brown waters of the Zanskar River.
-Perched on a cliff, Lamayuru monastery is another spectacular sight.
-The landscape around it resembles the surface of the moon, earning it the nickname “moonland”.
+There are plenty of things to see en route, such as the Kargil Memorial and the river confluence in Nimmu.
+This is the point where the emerald Indus river merges with the brown waters of the Zanskar river.
+Perched on a cliff, Lamayuru Monastery is another spectacular sight.
+The landscape around it resembles the surface of the moon, earning it the nickname ‘Moonland’.

 As you cross Drass, you will see the landscape change dramatically, with the lush greenery giving way to mountains of brownish hues.
 The last stretch of the road to Leh is breathtaking, with barren land on both sides and golden mountains providing a surreal backdrop.